 For my Olympics-inspired meal I decided to create a vegetarian pasta dish using ingredients typically found in Brazil.
 Squash, corn, black beans, coriander and lime are all common in Brazilian cooking.
 But do they work with pasta?
 Well, yes, they do!
-I was so pleased with how this dish turned out – the flavours go really well together and it was lovely to eat pasta with an unusual flavour combination.
+I wasn’t sure how pasta with black beans would turn out but I was so pleased with my Brazilian pasta.
+The flavours go really well together and it was lovely to eat pasta with an unusual flavour combination.
 I’m pretty sure I haven’t had pasta with coriander before.
 But, how did this go down with the kids?
 Well, Baby S enjoyed his, Miss R ate the pasta and the corn and R was not at all keen.
 But us grown-ups gobbled it all up and had seconds!

 I was lucky enough to meet Gennaro Contaldo at a cooking demo put on by Bertolli.
 Gennaro invited members of the audience to pick ingredients for him to cook with.
 Watching him at work was amazing.
 In an hour he created five separate pasta sauces for the audience to try!
 It really was proof that creating delicious home-cooked food doesn’t need to take a long time.

-300g dried pasta eg penne or 300g bertollini pasta
+- 300 g dried pasta eg penne or bertollini pasta

 Bring a large pan of water to the boil.